sentialabs/sentialabs.com/_posts/2018-06-13-Serverless-Basic-Authentication-Custom-Authorizer.md

     return authResponse
 ```

 The real magic is in the response code.
 In the AWS documentation this is fairly poorly documented but the magic is in the `usageIdentifierKey` return value.
-When this key is present.
-And Api Gateway is configured to get the key value from the custom authorizer, Api Gateway will use the value of this key as the api key.
+When this key is present and API Gateway is configured to get the key value from the custom authorizer, API Gateway will use the value of this key as the api key.
 It needs to contain the *value* of the key, not the name, id or whatever, it's the actual value of the key (took me a while to figure that one out).

 The `principalId` field is also forwarded in the event to the receiving lambda call of your api.
 You can also set additional context fields if needed, which are also forwarded to the receiving endpoint.
 You can find the whole spec in the [AWS Documentation page](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-output.html) for it.